MasonMarinko/Retail-Comms/README.md

 - First screenshot is an alert letting the employee know someone has already selected complete.
 The second is alerting an employee that they have already selected "read" on the memo.

-- Alert That A User Has Already Completed Task:
+Alert That A User Has Already Completed Task:  return
 ![image](./assets/images/trying_to_complete_task_already_completed.png)

-- Alert That User Has Already Selected Read:   return
+Alert That User Has Already Selected Read:   return
 ![image](./assets/images/already_read_memo.png)